 An enchanting outdoor ice rink that's sure to charm visitors of all ages.

 The truly beautiful backdrop of Alfred Waterhouse's Natural History Museum buildings, a row of trees just dripping in fairy lights and a majestic Christmas tree in the middle of the ice all help to make this London's most enchanting ice-rink.
 The main area is 1,000 metres square, and adjoins a smaller rink for children needed a gentler space to practice in.
-The rink is celebrating its tenth year in 2014, and will provide the usual festive fun on its perimeter: a Café Bar overlooking the ice with live music on Thursdays and a pretty fairground carousel.
+The rink is celebrating its eleventh year in 2015, and will provide the usual festive fun on its perimeter: a Café Bar overlooking the ice with live music on Thursdays and a pretty fairground carousel.
 See the website for wheelchair-user sessions, and note the rink is occasionally closed for private functions.
 It is also closed on Christmas Day.

 Find more places to go ice skating in London